 Shorter three-month response period for office actions

-Applicants (excluding Madrid Section 66(a) applicants) or registrants must respond within three months to either office actions issued during examination of an application or post registration office actions.
-They can request a single three-month extension of time to respond for a fee of $125.
-If we do not receive the extension request or response within the first three months, the application will be abandoned or the registration will be cancelled or will expire.
-We implemented this new deadline to respond to office actions for pre-registration office actions on December 3, 2022.
+Applicants (excluding Madrid Section 66(a) applicants) must respond within three months to office actions issued during examination of an application.
+They can request a single three-month extension of time to respond for a fee.
+If we do not receive the extension request or response within the first three months, the application will be abandoned or the registration.
+We implemented this deadline to respond to office actions for pre-registration office actions on December 3, 2022.

 Third-party submissions during examination (letters of protest)

-The TMA provides statutory authority for the longstanding USPTO letter of protest practice that allows third parties to submit evidence to the USPTO, prior to registration, relevant to a ground for refusal in examination.
-The TMA sets a two-month deadline for us to act on these submissions, authorizes us to continue to charge a fee for them, and provides that the Director's decision on a letter of protest is final and non-reviewable.
+The TMA provided statutory authority for the longstanding USPTO letter of protest practice that allows third parties to submit evidence to the USPTO, before registration, relevant to a ground for refusal in examination.
+The TMA set a two-month deadline for us to act on these submissions, authorized us to continue to charge a fee for them, and provided that the Director's decision on a letter of protest is final and non-reviewable.

 Other rule changes